benjreinhart/in-js/README.md

 # in-js

-in-js is a [sweet.js](http://sweetjs.org/) macro for JavaScript which adds a keyword, `in`, to the language.
+in-js is a [sweet.js](http://sweetjs.org/) macro for JavaScript which adds a keyword, `in?`, to the language.

 ## Examples